-We have a Financial Memorandum: Circular W08/36HE with each university, which sets out the terms and conditions for payment of HEFCW grant.
+We have a Memorandum of Assurance and Accountability: Circular W15/32HE with each university, which sets out the terms and conditions for payment of HEFCW grant.

 We publish information on the financial position of the sector each year, as shown by the latest audited financial statements.

 The UK HE funding bodies have introduced arrangements to monitor and evaluate the sustainability of the UK research base.
 These measures are designed to provide assurance that the increasing level of investment in research is achieving the key objective of contributing to the sustainability of research institutions UK-wide.

 In addition, there is a growing requirement for assurance on the wider financial sustainability of universities, and a number of metrics and key performance indicators have been introduced in the past few years to monitor and evaluate the past performance and future sustainability of Welsh universities.